sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Multivariable-Calculus.rst

 Finally, we can display everything in a nice :ref:`table <Tables>`.
-Recall that we use the ``r"stuff"`` syntax to indicate "raw" strings where LaTeX won't cause trouble.
+Recall that we use the ``r"stuff"`` syntax to indicate "raw" strings so that backslashes from LaTeX won't cause trouble.

 .. skip